When is Tulip Time?

 Can I buy flour, wooden shoes, Delft, etc.?

 Yes, we offer a range of local and Dutch souvenirs in our Gift Shops.
-Please note that mill products (flour, grits, etc.) may be limited or unavailable at this time.
+Please note that mill products (flour, grits, etc.) are unavailable at this time.

 How can I help support Windmill Island Gardens?